hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ### Use the API to:

 - Request the UKIM Authorisation Status of 1-3000 EORIs passed as an array.

-The API endpoint relates only to Great Britain and Northern Ireland.
-Eventually, you can also use the HMRC sandbox environment to run tests for Great Britain and Northern Ireland transit movements.
+- Run tests in the HMRC sandbox environment.

 ## Developer Setup

-To develop using the UKIMS Checker API you must:
+To develop using the UKIMS Authorisation Checker API you must:

 - be familiar with HTTP, RESTful services, XML and OAuth2
 - be registered as a developer on the HMRC Developer Hub